nodev7/seraph/README.md

 Seraph is a lightweight PowerShell-written tool that silently installs applications using `winget` and automatically removes them once they are closed.
 This allows for easy app testing for deployment/use.

+... with the downside of leaving your terminal open, "i should have designed it to work as a background process"

 ---

  (i know winget is crap but scoop and chocolaty support has been scraped) (cant be bothered)